The Hadean Eon

 The Earth is estimated to have formed into a discrete object (with a crust, mantle and core) about 4.55 billion years ago.
 In those days the matter of the solar system was contained mostly within an ecliptic disk surrounding the sun.
 The gas giant planets and the rocky core planets were not in their final orbits yet and the gravitational shifts that came with orbital adjustments caused many perturbations in the orbits of smaller objects, causing many of them to crash into one planetoid or another.
 It has been theorized that the Moon was split off from the Earth by the glancing impact of a particularly large object (about the size of Mars) about 4.527 billion years ago.
 Analysis of rocks retrieved from the Moon during the Apollo space program shows materials relatively low in metallic content but also showing the same oxygen isotopic signature as the Earth.
 It is the Moon, spinning around the Earth since the time of that collision, that has made life possible here.

-The Hadean was the era of the Heavy Bombardment and that's broken into Early and Late periods.
+The Hadean was the era of the Heavy Bombardment and that's broken into Early and Late periods with a relatively peaceful gap in between.
 The Early Heavy Bombardment coincides with the years of planetary accretion, a time when free-floating planetesimals began to collapse into discrete spheroids.
 Collisions between orbiting hard materials were fast and frequent.
 The surface of Earth was molten and the planet was most likely rotating at high speed.
 Slowly, though, the surface of the planet cooled and hardened.
 There is some evidence that the crust was solid enough that plate tectonic action began around 4.3 billion years ago.

 The Late Heavy Bombardment overlapped the boundary between the Hadean and Archean eons.
 About mid-point of the Late Heavy Bombardment was when single-cell organisms began to appear.
 The timing brings up the question: Did life originate somewhere else and was carried here on space debris or did life emerge from the actual hell of the conditions of the time?
 For the majority of the eon, the Earth's atmosphere was just forming: it was high in carbon dioxide and water vapor but there was virtually no free oxygen.
 It was the relative dense concentration of water that made life possible on Earth as those first living cells most likely lived and died clustered around hydro-thermal vents at the bottom of the seas.